mmerrill3/happy-hour/irsa.md

 ## AWS tie-in
 * AWS has created a mutating web hook admission controller to automate IRSA.
 See: https://github.com/aws/amazon-eks-pod-identity-webhook.
     * Listens for creation of new pods in your cluster.
 It needs RBAC permissions for this.
-    * It will look for annotations on service accounts for the pods to determine which IAM role should be used in the JWT token.
+    * It will look for annotations on service accounts for the pods to determine which namespace and service account should be used in the JWT token.
     * If there is an annotation, it will tell the API server to sign JWT tokens using the OIDC keys we are going to make below.
-The JWT token will
+The JWT token will have the namespace and security account of the workload running with this projected token.
+The mutator will add environment variables as well to the running pods with this annotated service account.
+The environment variables allow for the STS assume role flows used by the SDKs from AWS.
 * AWS has extended STS to allow for publicly available OIDC keys to be trusted, and tied to IAM roles.
 * The oidc provider must be trusted by STS on the AWS account.
 * OIDC providers can be reused across multiple AWS EKS clusters or accounts, but clusters cannot use more than one OIDC provider.